manvinderjit/2023-TOP-Project-Shopping-Cart/README.md

 - `React Vite`: React is used for the front-end with Vite build tool.
 - `React Redux`: React Redux is used for state management.
 - `Tailwind CSS`: Tailwind CSS is now used for CSS styling.
 Formerly it used React Bootstrap.
-- `HTML Fetch`: RESTful API calls are made using HTML Fetch.
+- `Redux RTK Queries`: RESTful API calls are made through Redux RTK queries and mutations.
+Previously HTML fetch was used.
 - `JWT Tokens`: Authentication is established through JWT tokens stored in Redux state.

 ### Deployment Stack